rednafi/digressions/_posts/python/2020-04-21-concurrent-futures.md

 ## Remarks

 All the code above were written and tested on a machine running Ubuntu 18.04 and Python 3.8.
-Regarding your machine's configuration, you might observe different execution time for each piece of code.
+Depending on your machine's configuration, you might observe different execution time for each piece of code.

 ## References